 Despite these numbers, almost 50% of those experiencing mental health concerns do not seek assistance.
 A SapienLabs study reveals that among the top reasons for this is not knowing what kind of help to look for and where they can receive it.
 Therefore, it’s important to underscore that there are many avenues through which you can find help and support during troubling times.
 With that said, here are some options you can consider:

 Having experienced my Grandpa living with dementia, this topic is sensitive to me.

 A diagnosis of dementia can have a huge impact on a person's life.
 Someone recently diagnosed with dementia is likely to experience a range of emotions.
 These may include grief, loss, anger, shock, fear, disbelief, and even relief.
 Some people who have dementia have a high level of movement between emotions.

 Emotional eating is a major problem for many of us.
-When you are feeling low or sad, you tend to gravitate towards food to find solace.
-Invariably, after overstuffing yourself, you will feel terrible about it and will sink further in your sadness.
+When you are feeling low or sad, you tend to gravitate toward food to find solace.
+Invariably, after overstuffing yourself, you will feel terrible about it and will sink further into your sadness.
 If you don’t want to be stuck in the rut and want to make some positive changes, follow the below tips to help you get started on a healthy journey.

 But before that, you need to identify the causes that make you eat like that.

 Being a sensitive person and an author, social distancing and self-isolation feel familiar to me.
 There isn’t much adjustment as I already live a contemplative life, spending long hours in solitude.
-However, even for someone like myself who enjoys home alone time there is a huge difference between choosing solitude and having it imposed upon you.
+However, even for someone like myself who enjoys home alone time, there is a huge difference between choosing solitude and having it imposed upon you.